HibaKob/MicroBundleCompute/README.md

 <p align = "center">
 <img alt="code pipeline" src="tutorials/figs/code_pipeline.png" width="95%" />

 Additionally, the user can also specify to track the pillars or posts to which the microtissue is attached.
 In this case, a mask for the pillars (posts) should be provided.
 The outputs for this tracking option are timeseries plots of the pillars' mean absolute displacement and force results.
 We note that this additional functionality has not been vigorously validated at the moment.

+We are also adding new functionalities to the code as well as enhancing the software based on user feedback.
+Please check our [to-do list]((#todo)).

 ## Project Roadmap <a name="roadmap"></a>
+The ultimate goal of this project is to develop and disseminate a comprehensive software for data curation and analysis from lab-grown cardiac microtissue on different experimental constructs.
+Prior to the initial dissemination of the current version, we have tested our code on approximately 30 examples provided by 3 different labs who implement different techniques.
+This allowed us to identify challenging examples for the software and improve our approach.
+We hope to further expand both our testing dataset and list of contributors.
+The roadmap for this collaborative endeavor is as follows:

+`Preliminary Dataset + Software` $\mapsto$ `Published Software Package` $\mapsto$ `Published Validation Examples and Tutorial` $\mapsto$ `Larger Dataset + Software Testing and Validation` $\mapsto$ `Automated Analysis of High-Throughput Experiments`

+At present (**march 2023**), we have validated our software on a preliminary dataset in addition to a synthetically generated dataset (please find more details on the [SyntheticMicroBundle github page](https://github.com/HibaKob/SyntheticMicroBundle) and the [main manuscript](add link)).
+We also include details on validation against manual tracking [here](add link to SA).
+In the next stage, we are particularly interested in expanding our dataset and perform further software validation and testing.
+ Specifically, we aim to `1)` identify scenarios where our approach fails, `2)` create functions to accomodate these cases, and `3)` compare software results to previous manual approaches for extracting quantitative information, especially for pillar tracking.
+We will continue to update this repository as the project progresses.

 ## Installation Instructions <a name="install"></a>